All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How many calories should I eat on semaglutide or tirzepatide?

 Most GLP-1 users naturally eat between 1,000 and 1,600 calories per day.
 The right number depends on your body weight and activity level.
-As a general rule, do not go below 1,000 calories consistently.
+As a general rule, don't go below 1,000 calories consistently.
 If your appetite is that low, focus on calorie-dense protein sources like shakes, nut butters, and cheese to meet minimums.

 Can I lose muscle on GLP-1 medications?